 Honey bees are impressive little navigators.
 They can continually find their way back to a small patch of flowers miles from their hive, and then give detailed directions to any other bee willing to listen.
 Honey bees can find their way back home like nobody’s business.
 It’s amazing.
-On the other hand, they easily become disoriented to their hive when it’s moved only a couple feet.
+On the other hand, they easily become disoriented to their hive when it’s moved only a couple of feet.
 A hive can be moved using various techniques designed to help the bees reorient themselves to the new location.
 I won’t go into that now.
 I just want to show how cool the bees are.
 They can deal with just about anything we throw at them.
-Today after I moved one of our hives, I stood back and watched the bees gradually reorient themselves to the exact location of the new hive.
+Today after I moved one of my hives, I stood back and watched the bees gradually reorient themselves to the exact location of the new hive.
 It took a few hours for all of them to get the message, but eventually they homed in on the new location.
 When half the colony starts cranking out the Nasonov pheromone, it’s hard to miss.
 Check it out:

 This is part 2 of Inspecting and Moving a Hive.

 P.S.: I wasn’t wearing any protective clothing during this portion of the video.
 Not a single sting.
 Some of the bees became more defensive an hour or so later when plenty of foragers were still coming back to the old spot.
 I was probably messing up the orientation pheromones with my stinky human smell.
-I stayed clear for the rest of the day.
-Sometimes it’s better to give the bees their space.